Choosing a Pricing Model that Fits your Freelance Business

 - Various services: your hosting/domain costs, invoicing platform, social media spending, add-ons related to your profession, other subscriptions

-The majority of freelancers choose to get the average hourly rates of an employee in their industry and adjust it depending on their experience and the size of the client’s company.
-It’s important to take into account your value as a professional here and not be afraid to be a little more expensive than the majority.
+The majority of freelancers choose to get the average hourly rates of an employee in their industry and adjust them depending on their experience and the size of the client’s company.
+It’s important to take into account your value as a professional and not be afraid to be a little more expensive than the majority.

 One of the drawbacks of freelance rates per hour is that customers oftentimes need to know how much a project will cost them beforehand.
-Now, big companies that have big budgets don’t care if you bill them $4.500 or $4.200 for a job, but for small businesses, this is a critical change in terms of cash flow.
+Now, big companies that have big budgets don’t care if you bill them $4.500 or $4.200 for a job.
+But for small businesses, this is a critical change in terms of cash flow.

 The next problem arises when you have your hourly rates on display (in Upwork, for example) so you can’t negotiate with them when a project is highly demanding and complex.
 Hourly rates are usually an estimation for the average project, so they become inflexible when you take your work to the next level.

-Let’s now examine what is a monthly retainer payment model and what’s the purpose of choosing this type of fee.
+Let’s now examine what a monthly retainer payment model is and the purpose of choosing this type of fee.
 This model of freelance pricing is widely used by more experienced and established professionals.
 The freelance monthly retainer is a type of contract where the client pays you on a recurring basis (monthly), in advance.
 Work-related issues, scope, and timeline are decided later.
 Basically, your client pays you a fixed amount of money, regardless whether you actually work for them during the month or not.